OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

 Roles & details

 * The IMU wrapper uses a bundled MPU6050 driver and a sensor fusion module.
-On begin() it initializes the device and computes startup zero offsets by averaging several samples.
+On begin() it initializes the device and attempts to load saved calibration offsets from NVS.
+Calibration must be performed explicitly using the `CALIBRATE` command (see SerialBridge commands) when the robot is level, then saved with `SAVE_CAL`.
 * update(dt) calls into the underlying driver/fusion, applies offsets, and stores filtered angles.
 If reads stall, the wrapper can attempt I2C bus recovery and re-init.
 * i2cBusRecover toggles SCL lines to try to free a stuck SDA and re-initializes the Wire/I2C interface.
 * Units: angles are in degrees; dt is in seconds.